 Technology has been defined as anything that was invented after we were born.
 With this in mind, a sizeable gap can exist between how students and their parents view technology.
-On this page we aim to clarify FIS's objectives with technology integration while dispelling any myths.
+On this page we aim to clarify FIS's technology integration objectives while dispelling any myths.
 There will also be links to websites that offer what we believe to be sound advice for parents to navigate this digital divide.

 Educational Technology at FIS